Jaycrystalz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-displays the result followed by a new line
+converts a number from base 2 to base 10 followed by a new line